doom-neovim/doom-nvim/README.md

 - [Our documentation][documentation] covers many use cases.
-  - [The Configuration section][configuration] covers how to configure Doom Nvim and its packages.
+  - [The Configuration section][configuration] covers how to configure Doom Nvim and its modules.
-  - [The Package Management section][package-management] covers how to install and disable packages.
+  - [The Package Management section][package-management] covers how to install and disable modules.
 - Search the [Doom Nvim's issue tracker](https://github.com/NTBBloodbath/doom-nvim/issues) before opening a new issue to see if your issue was already been reported and to avoid duplicating issues.